MicrosoftDocs/azure-docs/articles/marketplace/orders-dashboard.md

 ### Orders dashboard filters

-The page has different dashboard-level filters you can use to filter the the data based on the following:
+The page has different dashboard-level filters you can use to filter the data based on the following:

 - Sales Channel
 - Offer Type